-Baked Brie is definitely a crowd pleaser and a “must” appetizer for all of your holiday gatherings.
+Baked Brie with Cranberry Jam is definitely a crowd pleaser and a “must” appetizer for all of your holiday, or party gatherings.
 It’s relatively simple to prepare.
-I actually used my own cranberry sauce recipe for the jam, but if you are a bit low on time, you can substitute with jarred apricot or red raspberry jam (preserves).
+I actually used my own cranberry sauce recipe for the jam, but if you are a bit low on time, you can substitute with jarred apricot or even red raspberry jam (preserves).
 Click here to view my cranberry sauce recipe.
-One thing I really like about this recipe is that it can be served warm or even room temperature.
+One thing I really like about this recipe is that it can be served warm, or at room temperature.

-Phyllo dough comes frozen, but you can easily unthaw in the fridge overnight or lay on counter for about an hour.
-The dough can be difficult to work with, but if you keep it hydrated (melted butter) as you are working with it, you will be fine.
+Phyllo dough comes frozen, but you can easily thaw in the fridge overnight, or lay on counter for about an hour.
+The dough can be difficult to work with, but if you keep it hydrated (brushed with melted butter) as you are working with it, all will be fine.
 I used this one from Athens Brands.
 Or, you can make your own!

 Heat oven to 350 degrees.
 Prepare your brie first.
 You do not have to, but I like to remove as much of the rind as possible.
 Gently, and with a very sharp knife, cut as much off as you can without cutting off too much of the cheese.
 It’s ok if just a little is left on the cheese.

-Lay down about 4 to 5 sheets of phyllo dough on a flat surface.
-Lay another 4 or five sheets, just overlapping the first five.
-You need to create a large base, because you will be wrapping the cheese.
-(See pics).
+Lay down four to five sheets of phyllo dough on a flat surface.
+Overlap those with another another four or five sheets.
+You need to create a large base, because you will be wrapping the cheese (see pics below).
 Brush the dough generously with the melted butter.

 Place the wheel of brie in the middle of the buttered phyllo sheets.
-Top with the jam.
+Top with the jam of your choice.
 If you are substituting with red raspberry jam, I like to sprinkle in a few red pepper flakes.
-You have to options for wrapping the cheese.
+There are two options I use for wrapping the cheese.
 For this recipe, I just made folds in the dough as I was covering the cheese.
 I wanted to see the cranberry jam.
-I have also wrapped the entire wheel many times.
-All up to you.
+Alternatively, you can cover the entire wheel with the phyllo.
+It’s entirely up to you.
 Once you have the brie wrapped, brush all edges with a bit more of the melted butter.

 Remove the Baked Brie with Cranberry Jam from the oven.
-Allow to rest in pan for a few minutes.
-Place in serving dish, or do as I did and add it to a meat/cheese board.
-Click here for my Charcuterie ideas.
+Allow to rest in the pan for a few minutes.
+Place in serving dish.
+Or, do as I did, and make it the star of a charcuterie/cheese board.
+Click here for my Charcuterie and Formage ideas.
 Garnish with fresh rosemary sprigs.
 ENJOY!!!